 - flea markets

-How to Get A Rock Bottom Price
+The Secret To Getting A Rock Bottom Price

 There’s a certain technique to finding your absolute best deal on Craigslist.
 My brother’s a pro, so I’ll let him tell you about it.